 About Animal - Computer Interaction

 ACI is a rapidly growing field, which focuses on the interaction between animals and computing-enabled technology and for which the International Conference on Animal-Computer Interaction is the main convention venue.
-ACI2021, the conference's eighth edition, takes place 9-11 November 2021, hosted ONLINE by Indiana University Bloomington, USA.
+ACI2022, the conference's ninth edition, takes place 5-8 December 2022, hosted by Northumbria University, Newcastle upon Tyne, UK